crystalthedeveloper/theme-switcher-app/README.md

 - Falls back to manual script copy if injection fails
 - Provides a clear user flow from OAuth to installation
 - Includes a “Try Again” button for retrying script injection
+- Includes a `/settings` page for users to check token status, uninstall, or re-inject scripts manually

 ---